sanamummer/fps-example-repo/src/proposals/arbitrum/README.md

 ### L2 Governor

 Proposals must be submitted to the Governor on L2.
-The calldata of the proposal should be a call to the schedule function of the Timelock on Ethereum, with the target being the ArbSys precompiled contract.
+The calldata of the proposal should be a call to the schedule function of the Timelock on L1, with the target being the ArbSys precompiled contract.

 ### L2 Arbitrum